WolfgangMehner/vim-plugins/perl-support/README.md

                         A file used as dictionary for automatic word completion.
                         This file is referenced in the file customization.vimrc.

+___The following files and extensions are for convenience only.___
+___perl-support.vim will work without them.___
+___The settings are explained in the files themselves.___

+    ftplugin/make.vim
+                        Access hotkeys for make(1) in makefiles.
+    ftplugin/perl.vim
+                        A filetype plugin.
+Define hotkeys, create a local dictionary for each Perl file.
+    ftplugin/pod.vim
+                        A filetype plugin.
+Define hotkeys for filetype 'pod'. ftplugin/qf.vim
+                        A filetype plugin used by the profilers.

+    ftdetect/template.vim
+    ftplugin/template.vim
     syntax/template.vim
-                        Template syntax file.

-___The following files and extensions are for convenience only.___
-___perl-support.vim will work without them:___
+                        Additional files for working with templates.

     perl-support/rc/customization.ctags
-                        Additional settings I use in .ctags to enable navigation through POD with the plugin taglist.vim.
+                        Additional settings for use in .ctags to enable navigation through POD with the plugin taglist.vim. perl-support/rc/customization.gvimrc
-    perl-support/rc/customization.gvimrc
-                        Additional settings I use in  .gvimrc:
+                        Additional settings for use in  .gvimrc:
                           hot keys, mouse settings, ...
                         The file is commented.
 Append it to your .gvimrc if you like.
     perl-support/rc/customization.perltidyrc
-                        Additional settings I use in .perltidyrc to customize perltidy.
+                        Additional settings for use in .perltidyrc to customize perltidy.
     perl-support/rc/customization.smallprof
-                        Additional settings I use to control the profiler Devel::SmallProf
+                        Additional settings for use to control the profiler Devel::SmallProf
     perl-support/rc/customization.vimrc
-                        Additional settings I use in  .vimrc:
+                        Additional settings for use in  .vimrc:
                           incremental search, tabstop, hot keys,
                           font, use of dictionaries, ...
                         The file is commented.
 Append it to your .vimrc if you